Friday, October 25, 2024

 Entering in to the Kingdom

 So entering the Kingdom is through the new birth.
 It isn't by membership of a church.
 It isn't by our own efforts at behaviour improvement.
 That's putting the cart before the horse.
-(The true church consists of born again believers.
-The church of God is a body of believers first and foremost, not an organisation with buildings).
+(The true church consists of born again believers, and is not at core an organisation with buildings).

-All this is indeed conjecture.
-If it's so, Nicodemus was to be disappointed and further challenged by what Jesus said next.
+This is conjecture.
+If it's true, Nicodemus was to be disappointed and further challenged by what Jesus said next.

 Jesus answered him, “Truly, truly, I say to you, unless one is born again he cannot see the kingdom of God.”